MKelm/pcms-advanced-community/readme.txt

 - Some improvements
 - Fix cache status of group invitations and requests on visibilty change
-- Cronjob to delete cache contents and last change timestamps older than n days

 -----------
 |  Ideas  |
 -----------

-- Cronjob to delete cache contents older than n days
 - Surfer network graphs with cytoscape http://goo.gl/vgiUs
 - Surfer pages with front end content editor
 -- support for "Topic with image" and "Category with image"